 Federal Ribs was a popular chain of 3 restaurants in Medellín that had some good American-style BBQ ribs as well as good burgers but this chain is closed.

-The inspiration for this restaurant chain is southern-style cooking in the U.S., which drove the owners to open four restaurants in Medellín that specialize in American-style BBQ ribs as well as these restaurants having good burgers and wings.
+The inspiration for this restaurant chain is southern-style cooking in the U.S., which drove the owners to open five restaurants in Medellín that specialize in American-style BBQ ribs as well as these restaurants having good burgers and wings.